-2022 Qatar World Cup cuts jobs after ‘ efficiency exercise’
+2022 Qatar World Cup cuts jobs after ‘efficiency exercise’

 Qatar has opened three of the eight stadiums that will be used in the tournament across November and December 2022 which means fewer staff overseeing building infrastructure are required.

-World Cup organizers say the “workforce needs to transition … as new skills are required for the next phase of Qatar’s tournament delivery.”
+With 85% of infrastructure completed, World Cup organizers say the “workforce needs to transition … as new skills are required for the next phase of Qatar’s tournament delivery.”

 The number of people losing their jobs was not stated.